-\textbf{Ablation studies on the model size.} To analyze whether training a larger model benefits SVG generation, we evaluate OmniSVG base models with different sizes on the MMSVG-2M dataset in \cref{tab: ablation of the model size}.
-We evaluate OmniSVG with base models of varying sizes on the MMSVG-2M dataset in Tab.~\ref{tab: ablation of the model size}.
-We progressively scale up the model size from the FLAN-T5-base~\citep{t5} (223M) to Qwen2.5-VL-3B-Instruct (3.7B) and Qwen2.5-VL-7B-Instruct (8.3B).
-We observe that as the model size grows, the quality of the generated samples gets higher, indicating the effectiveness of scaling up generative auto-regressive training on multi-modal SVG generation tasks.
+\textbf{Ablation studies on model size.} To analyze whether training a larger model benefits SVG generation, we evaluate OmniSVG base models with different sizes on the MMSVG-2M dataset in \cref{tab: ablation of the model size}.
+We evaluate OmniSVG with base models of varying sizes on the MMSVG-2M dataset in Tab.~\ref{tab: ablation of the model size} by progressively scaling up the model size.
+The results show that as the model size grows, we can generate SVG samples with a better quality.

-\textbf{Ablation studies on the VLM architecture.} To illustrate the effectiveness of the VLM architecture, we conducte an ablation study by replacing the VLM architecture with alternative LLM-based architectures, incorporating image encoders such as CLIP ViT-B/32~\citep{clip-vit/32}, VQGAN~\citep{vqgan}, and the Qwen2.5-VL~\citep{qwen2.5-VL} model used in OmniSVG.
-These experiments were carried out on the MMSVG-Illustration dataset, with a focus on comparing the performance of different architectures in generating SVG outputs.
-Among these architectures, Qwen2.5-VL consistently delivered superior results across all evaluation metrics.
+\textbf{Ablation Studies on the VLM Architecture.} To evaluate the effectiveness of the VLM architecture, we conducted an ablation study replacing it with alternative LLM-based architectures incorporating image encoders such as CLIP ViT-B/32~\citep{clip-vit/32}, VQGAN~\citep{vqgan}, and Qwen2.5-VL~\citep{qwen2.5-VL}.

-The results in \cref{tab: ablation of the VLM architecture} clearly indicate that none of the alternative architectures outperformed Qwen2.5-VL, highlighting the importance of selecting an architecture with a robust image encoder.
-Additionally, a key advantage of Qwen2.5-VL is its support for multi-image input, which enables the generation of more complex outputs, such as character reference SVGs.